Breeze/breeze.github.io/doc-js/navigation-properties.md

 ## Accessing navigation properties in Knockout

 > We present navigation properties in <strong>knockout</strong> style throughout most of the topic.
-In Knockout, entity properties are implemented as observable functions.<br/><br/>If you're writing your app in Angular, you should ignore these nuances and simply read and set the navigation property values directly.
+In Knockout, entity properties are implemented as observable functions.<br/><br/>If you're writing your app in AngularJS, you should ignore these nuances and simply read and set the navigation property values directly.
 The larger points about navigation still apply to you.<br/><br/>Other frameworks have their own syntax.
 The concepts and techniques are the same regardless of the binding framework.
 Learn more in the <a href="#get-set-property">discussion  below</a>.

 Read a navigation property in the same way you would any observable property.
 Here we get the customer from an order in cache: